pelgraine/Meck/README.md

 ---

+## Meck-Mycelium Web App

+The [Meck-Mycelium web app](https://pelgraine.github.io/Meck-Mycelium) is a browser-based companion that connects to your MeshCore device via BLE (using WebBLE in Chrome) or to your MQTT broker for remote repeater management.

+**Features:**

+- **Voice message playback** — voice notes sent from a Meck Audio device appear as tappable playback bubbles in the DM view.
+Codec2 decoding happens entirely in the browser via WebAssembly — no app install or audio hardware needed on the receiving end.
+- **Remote repeater dashboard** — connect to your MQTT broker to view live telemetry from remote repeater devices (cellular or WiFi), send commands, sync clocks, trigger adverts, reboot, and more.
+- **Standard companion features** — messaging, contacts, channel messages via BLE.

+Open **https://pelgraine.github.io/Meck-Mycelium** in Chrome on your phone or computer.

+> **Note:** WebBLE requires Chrome (or a Chromium-based browser).
+Safari and Firefox do not support WebBLE.

+---

 ## About MeshCore

 MeshCore is a lightweight, portable C++ library that enables multi-hop packet routing for embedded projects using LoRa and other packet radios.
 It is designed for developers who want to create resilient, decentralized communication networks that work without the internet.